solexkuti/seneca-edge-onboard/README.md

 # Seneca Edge
 Trade with clarity.
 Execute with discipline.
 Improve with data.

-Seneca Edge is a professional trading journal, replay engine, and simulation environment designed for traders who take execution seriously.
+Seneca Edge is a trading platform built for disciplined execution, structured reflection through journaling, and realistic simulation.

 It focuses on one core problem: most traders don’t fail because of strategy — they fail because of inconsistent decision-making.